 The most common problem between dogs and their people is lack of mutual understanding - we do speak different languages, after all.
 That's where Symbiont comes in.
 Our approach teaches owners to understand their dogs' behavior in order to build a relationship with them, then take up a strong, benevolent leadership role.
 This approach provides the stability that every dog needs, but is often left unaddressed.

 That depends on your dog!
 Most dogs are food motivated, while others are toy, praise, or simply work motivated.
 Our approach will harness what your dog likes best and coach you to build their drive to work.

 Again, that depends on the dog.
-We choose the approach most likely to succeed for the individual client and their dog.
-We advise clients on the use of negative verbal markers ("No;" "Ah-ah"), stern tone of voice, time out, flat collars (yes, these are aversive tools), and in about 5% of cases slip leads and prong collars.
+We choose the approach most likely to succeed for the individual client and their dog; advising clients on the use of negative verbal markers ("No;" "Ah-ah"), stern tone of voice, time out, flat collars (yes, these are aversive tools), slip leads, and prong collars.

 Because we handle a wide variety of cases, lessons are priced to suit the needs of individual clients.
 This ensures a fair price for both basic and intensive training.